Mildred Pabón

-Mildred Gail Pabón Charneco (born November 27, 1957 in San Juan, Puerto Rico) is a Puerto Rican jurist serving as an associate justice of the Supreme Court of Puerto Rico after being appointed to the post on February 4, 2009 by Governor Luis Fortuño.
-In 1983 she earned her juris doctor from the University of Puerto Rico School of Law.
+Mildred Gail Pabón Charneco (born November 27, 1957) is a Puerto Rican judge serving as an associate justice of the Supreme Court of Puerto Rico.
+She was appointed by Governor Luis Fortuño on February 4, 2009.
+She graduated from the University of Puerto Rico, where she obtained a Bachelor of Science degree with the highest honors.
+In 1983, she earned her Juris Doctor from the University of Puerto Rico School of Law.
 She filled the vacancy created by the death of Associate Justice Jaime Fuster in 2007.
-Justice Pabón is the fourth woman to serve on the Puerto Rican High Court.
+Pabón is the fourth woman to serve on the Supreme Court of Puerto Rico.
+Justice Pabón term will expire on November 27, 2027.